Points of Interest

 Hoboken Historical Museum 1301 Hudson Street.

-Housed in the Machine Shop, the Hoboken Historical Museum's permanent space is under construction and scheduled for completion in late 2000.
-The permanent space, designed by architect Dean Marchetto, will serve as the museum's home.
+Housed in the Machine Shop, the Hoboken Historical Museum's permanent space opened in 2001.
+Designed by architect Dean Marchetto, the revitalized historic building serves as the museum's home.
 It provides much needed exhibit space and a showcase for our growing collection.
 Stop by to view our exhibits, talk to our knowledgeable staff, and purchase historical mementos.

 Maxwell House Coffee Plant, Hudson Street at Eleventh Street, 1939.

 The field were General Foods Corporation built their coffee processing plant is acknowledged as the 1846 site of the first organized baseball game.
 During the plant's operation, Hoboken residents became accustomed to the pervasive aroma of roasting coffee beans, especially prominent when rain was forecast.
 The huge rooftop neon sign, illustrating Maxwell House's "Good to the Last Drop" slogan, portrayed coffee drops falling from the rim of a cup.
 The plant was closed in 1992 and the sign was disassembled in 1993.
-The Maxwell House Plant can be viewed from the pleasant surroundings of Elysian Park, host to a World War I memorial quoting John J. Pershing.
-The picture to the right depicts the memorial in the foreground, Maxwell House in the background.
+The Maxwell Place condominiums now occupy the site where the plant was demolished.

 The Columbia Club, northeast corner of Bloomfield and Eleventh Streets, 1891.

-Henry Hobson Richardson, Architect; Romanesque.
+French, Dixon and DiSaldern, Architects; Romanesque Revival.
 The Columbia Club was built in 1891 by a gentlemen's society composed of one hundred men from Hoboken and New York City.
-Richardson's design, with a conical tower, rounded archways and horizontal bands, reflects his interest in Romantic architecture.
-His style is know as Richardson Romanesque.
+The design, with a conical tower, rounded archways and horizontal bands, reflects the influence of Henry Hobson Richardson, whose interest in Romantic architecture sparked a style known as Richardson Romanesque (for example, the Edwin A Stevens Hall) and Romanesque Revival.
 The building today houses luxury condominiums.
+The same firm designed the First Baptist Church at 9th and Bloomfield.

 Enter at Ninth Street.
 Stevens Institute is America's first college of mechanical engineering.
 Founded in 1870 with a land grant and $650,000 bequeathed by Edwin Augustus Stevens, Stevens Institute currently has 1,400 undergraduate and 2,200 graduate students from twenty-one states and twenty countries.
 Notable alumni include the co-inventor of bubble wrap, the designer of the Quonset hut and Alexander "Sandy" Calder, a 20th-Century American sculptor and artist known for his mobiles.
 The Williams Library collection includes a Calder mobile.